Mansbach-Lab/mansbach-lab.github.io/openpositions/index.md

 # Mansbach Lab Open Positions

-There are currently three open positions in our lab for MSc or PhD students with a strong physics and computational background.
-The most important skills we are looking for are statistical mechanics and machine learning.
+We have no open positions at this time.
+See below for some examples of projects that may in the future be looking for researchers.

 <br>
 <br>